Home/Blog/Lifestyle/Food & Nutrition/Iron-Rich Foods for Pregnancy: Best Foods for a Healthy Mom and Baby

-Iron plays a significant role in forming haemoglobin, a protein that carries oxygen in blood.
-During pregnancy, the body requires more iron to support the increased blood volume and foetal growth.
+Pregnancy is a critical time for a woman’s health, requiring a balanced diet to support both the mother and the growing baby.
+Among essential nutrients, iron plays a key role in forming haemoglobin, which carries oxygen in the blood.
+During pregnancy, the body needs more iron to support increased blood volume and foetal growth.

 Iron can be categorised into two main types: heme and non-heme iron.